-Abortion (or ‘termination of pregnancy’) is when a pregnancy is intentionally ended early.
-In Victoria, abortion is legal and all women have the right to access a termination before 24 weeks of pregnancy.
+Abortion (or ‘termination of pregnancy’) is when a pregnancy is intentionally ended.
+In Victoria, abortion is legal.

 Abortion law in Victoria

 Abortion is legal in Victoria.
-The Abortion Law Reform Act 2008 decriminalised abortion and set out guidelines for when abortion can take place.
-A woman is legally entitled to have an abortion until she is 24 weeks pregnant.
+The Abortion Law Reform Act 2008 decriminalised abortion in Victoria.
+It describes what is required for abortion to take place.

-Under Victorian law, a health practitioner who has a conscientious objection to providing abortion information must refer any woman seeking information about abortion services to another doctor who doesn’t object.
+A GP who has a conscientious objection to providing abortion information or a referral for an abortion must refer any woman seeking this information to another GP who doesn’t object.

-While some doctors may object to abortion, they are required by law to refer you to a pro-choice doctor if you wish to discuss abortion.
-If you feel your doctor has not done this you can make a complaint via the Victorian Health Complaints Commissioner or the Australian Health Practitioner Regulation Agency (AHPRA).
+If you feel your GP has not done this, you can make a complaint via the Victorian Health Complaints Commissioner or the Australian Health Practitioner Regulation Agency (AHPRA).

-In 2016, the Public Health and Wellbeing Amendment (Safe Access Zones) Act 2015 was introduced to ensure that women and staff entering or leaving premises providing abortions, could do so safely and privately, without fear or harassment.
-Find out more about safe access legislation.
+In May 2016, the Victorian Public Health and Wellbeing Act 2008 was amended (new Part 9A inserted) to provide for the establishment of legally protected safe access zones within a radius of 150 metres around abortion providers.
+This ensures that women and staff entering or leaving premises providing abortions can do so safely and privately, without fear or harassment.

 Abortion law in the rest of Australia

-Several studies show most Australians support safe and legal abortion.
-However, laws vary between Australian states and territories, which can be confusing.
-Most of the variation concerns the reason for abortion and the stage of pregnancy.
+Abortion laws vary between Australian states and territories.
+Most of the variation concerns the reason for the abortion and the stage of pregnancy.

 Deciding whether to have an abortion

-While many women have made their decision to have an abortion before attending a clinic, some will need more information to help make their decision.
-This may include information about alternatives (such as adoption and foster care), including support services that are available if the woman wishes to continue with the pregnancy.
+While many women have made their decision to have an abortion before attending a clinic, you may feel you need more information to help make your decision.
+This may include information about alternatives (such as adoption and foster care), and support services that are available if you wish to continue with your pregnancy.

-A woman may also reconsider her plans and terminate (end) a pregnancy that she had originally wanted because of a relationship ending, financial problems, medical conditions or family issues.
+A woman may also reconsider her plans and terminate (end) a pregnancy that she had originally wanted – perhaps because of a relationship ending, financial problems, medical conditions or family issues.

 Abortion facts and myths